candyapplecorn/discordjs-chat-game-bot/README.md

 ideally this program would be run in a screen or tmux session on a server. [https://tmux.github.io/](https://tmux.github.io/)

-one could configure their computer to have an alias or clickable executable which sends the command to start this program in a tmux/screen session via ssh + tmux sendkeys (ideally with an ssh key for passwordless execution).
+<strike>one could configure their computer to have an alias or clickable executable which sends the command to start this program in a tmux/screen session via ssh + tmux sendkeys (ideally with an ssh key for passwordless execution).<strike> The bot can now be controlled from within Discord itself.

 the player's token, channel to run this bot, and hours to run this bot, must be in a config file named "__config.json__"; example: